rahulcb03/TicTacToe-server/README.txt

 ttts.c - This is the code for the server of the game; it will control the game itself, communication with the client, and communication with players.

-ttt.c - This is the client; it connects to the server, handles the reading from player actions from STDIN, and writes to the players with STDOUT.
+protoc.c - Handles the server - client interaction part of the game

 Implementation: